 - Brexit; and

-Nick has a broad range of experience with over 12 years experience in civil litigation with considerable expertise in the travel & leisure industry, regularly advising clients and handling claims in relation to:
+With over 12 years experience in civil litigation, and with considerable expertise in the travel & leisure industry, Nick regularly advises the travel industry in relation to:

 - Aviation claims – including claims under Regulation 261/2004 and the Montreal Convention